Translations of Heat

 “I’ve felt it circle her / and return to me sharper each time.”

-This is the phase of testing the perimeter.
-The protagonist allows the tension to build without spending it.
-She watches for the microscopic cracks in the other woman’s composure.
-The prose should slow down here.
-Focus on odd, hyper-specific sensory details: the smell of rain on a wool coat, the clink of ice in a glass, the exact duration of an accidental brush of knuckles.
-The tension turns and waits.
+This is the phase of attending to the perimeter.
+The protagonist allows the tension to build without treating boundaries as obstacles to defeat.
+She watches for reciprocal interest while remaining prepared to accept distance.
+The prose can slow down here and focus on hyper-specific sensory details: the smell of rain on a wool coat, the clink of ice in a glass, or a brief brush of knuckles followed by each character’s response.

 “Bring me to the warmth she keeps closed— / not forced, not taken— / but the moment she lets it happen.”